Darxo/Hardened/README.md

 - **Shield Sergeant** is completely reworked.
 It grants **Shieldwall** effect to all allies who have a shield equippe, at the start of combat.
 It now causes allies within 3 tiles to imitate shield skills for free that you use during your turn.
 It also allows you to use **Knock Back** and **Cover Ally** on empty tiles
 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Small Target** now also reduces the chance to take a hit to the head by 10%
-- **Spear Mastery** no longer provides a free spear attack each turn.
+- **Spear Mastery** now makes skills cost 20% less Fatigue (down from 25%).
+It no longer provides a free spear attack each turn.
 Instead it now grants 15% more Melee Skill while you have Reach Advantage
 - **Survival Instinct** is completely reworked.
 It grants 1 stack at the start of each battle.
 It grants 1 stack, when you get hit by an attack, and you lose 1 stack when you dodge an attack.
 Every stack grants 10 Melee Defense and 10 Ranged Defense
 - **Steady Brace** is now called **Ready to Go** and has been completely reworked.
 It makes it so your Crossbows and Firearms start each battle loaded, including those carried in the bag, if you have the correct- and enough ammunition equipped
 - **Student** no longer grants any experience.
 It now grants +1 Perk Point when you reach level 8 instead of level 11
 - **Strength in Numbers** now grants +2 Resolve for every adjacent ally (down from +5)
 - **Sweeping Strikes** is completely reworked.
 It now grants +5 Melee Defense for every adjacent enemy until the start of your next turn the first time you use a melee attack skill on an adjacent enemy.
 It still requires a two-handed weapon
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile
-- **Sword Mastery** no longer grants **Passing Step** and it no longer increases the HitChance with **Riposte**.
+- **Sword Mastery** now makes skills cost 20% less Fatigue (down from 25%).
+It no longer grants **Passing Step** and it no longer increases the HitChance with **Riposte**.
 It now causes your attacks against enemies whose turn has already started to lower their Initaitive by a stacking 15% (up to a maximum of 90%) until the start of their next turn
 - **Target Practice** has been completely reworked.
 It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
 - **Tempo** is completely reworked.
 It grants 10% more Initiative until the start of your next turn whenever you move a tile during your turn.
 It also grants **Passing Step**
 - **Through the Gaps** is completely reworked.
 It causes your piercing spear attacks to always target the body part with the lowest total armor but no longer deal critical damage on a hit to the head
 - **Throwing Mastery** is mostly completely reworked.
+It now makes skills cost 20% less Fatigue (down from 25%).
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping any item once per round, after you attacks with a throwing weapon
 - **Trick Shooter** is completely reworked.
 It makes all Bow Skills that you have not used yet this battle, have +15% Hitchance.
 It also grants the Flaming Arrow skill (instead of the perk)
 - **Underdog** is rewritten.
 It now grants +5 Melee Defense for every character surrounding you, except the first one.
 Compared to the vanilla implementation this defense is now affected by defense multiplier and by the softcap for defense
 - **Unstoppable** is completely reworked.
 Once per round during your turn, if you hit an enemy with an attack, gain 1 stack up to a maximum of 3.
 Each stack grants +1 Action Points and 10% more Initiative.
 Lose 1 stack if you wait.
 Lose 1 stack if you end your turn with more than half of your action points remaining.
 Lose all stacks when you use recover, get stunned or staggered